gutow/Algebra_with_Sympy/ReadMe.md

 ## Change Log

+* 1.0.2 (July 4, 2024)
+  * Removed requirements for Jupyter and Jupyterlab as code will work in vanilla python or Google Colab.
+  * Workaround for Google Colab's inconsistent handling of mixed Latex and plain text strings.
+This impacted display of equation labels in Colab.
 * 1.0.1 (May 22, 2024)
   * BUG FIX: equation labels that include underscore characters "_" are now accepted.